mtkuhn/advent-of-code-2020/readme.md

 It works by iteratively doing a breadth-wise expansion of options, filtering out impossibilities as it goes.
 There are likely faster ways to traverse the tree, but this works well enough for the given dataset.

+## Day 2
+### Part 1
+There's only a few steps here:
+1. Parse the line into usable values.
+For readability, I opted to parse each line into a data class and stored the min and max as an IntRange.
+2. Validate each parsed line.
+This was a simple comparison of the char count to the IntRange.